Libadoxon/Hidden-Armour/README.md

   Show or hide armor rendering on players at the press of a button.

 - 👕 **Per piece toogles** <br>
-  Toggle what armour pieces that are hidden
+  Toggle what armour pieces that are hidden.

 - 🪶 **Include/Exclude Elytra**
   Decide whether Elytra is rendered alongside armor.

 - ✨ **Disable Enchantment Glint**
-  Toggle the enchantment glint effect on armor and tools.
+  Toggle the enchantment glint effect on tools and 2D items.

 - 🏷️ **Hide Nametags**
   Toggle the visibility of nametags.